ArjunV905/DuolingoLearnedWords/README.md

 # DuolingoLearnedWords

-This code writes your learned words from Duolingo to a markdown file (.md).
+This code writes your learned words from Duolingo to a markdown file (.md) with translations.

 ### Usage